 The clue to the lightness and creaminess of this pâté is in the name.
-This is a mousse, not a coarse pâté made from meat and offal, notr is it a terrine which endures long, slow cooking for a wholesome, chunky pâté (again using both meat and sometimes offal and nearly always wrapped in bacon or Pancetta to prevent it becoming dry).
+This is a mousse, not a coarse pâté made from meat and offal, nor is it a terrine which endures long, slow cooking for a wholesome, chunky pâté (again using both meat and sometimes offal and nearly always wrapped in bacon or Pancetta to prevent it becoming dry).

-It takes moments to assemble, then some time for chilling, but none of it takes much effort and you are rewarded with a delicious, light, creamy mousse, perfect for spreading on warm toast, your favorite crackers, or onto a sliver of sourdough.
+It takes moments to assemble, then some time for chilling, but none of it takes much effort, and you are rewarded with a delicious, light, creamy mousse, perfect for spreading on warm toast, your favorite crackers, or onto a sliver of sourdough.

-- 12 ounces chicken livers (fresh or frozen)
+12 ounces chicken livers, fresh or frozen

 4 tablespoons milk

-- 1/4 cup dry sherry or dry white wine
+1/4 cup dry sherry or dry white wine

-- 1 teaspoon fresh thyme leaves (chopped)
+1 teaspoon chopped fresh thyme

 1/2 teaspoon salt

-1/2 teaspoon black pepper (freshly ground)
+1/2 teaspoon freshly ground black pepper

-- 1/4 teaspoon mace
+1/4 teaspoon ground mace

-- 1/4 teaspoon ground ginger
+1/4 teaspoon ground ginger

-- 1/4 cup heavy cream
+1/4 cup heavy cream

 Gather the ingredients.
 If you are using frozen chicken livers, defrost before using.

 Drain and pat dry with kitchen paper and remove any connective tissue with a sharp knife, then chop into 1/2-inch chunks.

 Heat 1 ounce of the butter in a large frying pan over medium heat until the butter has melted and is foaming.
 Add the minced shallots and cook until they are softened and translucent.

 Put the livers to one side to cool slightly.
-As they are cooling, reheat the pan they were cooked into hot, add the sherry or wine.
-Stir furiously to scrape up any bits of liver on the pan (also know as deglaze) and let this bubble until reduced to a bare tablespoon.
+As they are cooling, reheat the pan they were cooked in over high heat and add the sherry or wine.
+Stir to scrape up any bits of liver on the pan (also know as deglaze) and let this bubble until reduced to a bare tablespoon.